-Since its debut in 2017, Road Scholar’s Civil Rights Movement tour in Alabama and Georgia has been one of the nonprofit’s most popular and impactful programs.
+Widely regarded as one of the best tour companies for travelers over 50, Road Scholar is a non-profit senior travel tour company that emphasizes lifelong learning and educational travel for older travelers.
+In 2017, it debuted a Civil Rights Movement tour through Alabama and Georgia that has been one of the company’s most popular and impactful programs.
 Almost 550 travelers took part in the trip in 2025, and reviews often call it “life changing.”

 New Orleans already ranks as one of Road Scholar’s most popular destinations, and the new Rhythm of Resistance tour will explore the city’s role in the Civil Rights Movement and the impact of segregation on daily life and the evolution of jazz.
 Travelers will meet musicians at Preservation Hall, visit the historic Tremé neighborhood, and learn from experts at Whitney Plantation, a historic site dedicated to interpreting the history of slavery from the perspective of enslaved people.